 That’s 87% of their employees logging in on that day.
 What’s your average email open rate?
 87% is fantastic.

-And here’s a smaller client that has utilized push notifications as a key component of their communication strategy over the past year.
-Again, I’m sure I don’t need to highlight where the pushes have been used:
+And here’s a smaller client that has used push notifications as a key component of their communication strategy over the past year.
+It is clear in this graph where push notifications have been used:

 Embracing Push Notifications

-As you can see, when used correctly, push notifications shouldn’t be feared.
-They should be embraced as a great tactic for improving the employee experience and engagement with your communications.
+We should not fear push notifications.
+We should embrace them as a great tactic for improving employee experience and engagement with your messages.
 With a solid strategy and good governance, they will help you to build your core audience and increase the daily activity of your app over time.
-And in return, this will help your workforce access the information they need while connecting with the organization.
+And in return, this will help your workforce access the information they need while connecting with the company.

 And when you choose theEMPLOYEEapp, you don’t have to figure this out alone.
-My team offers consults to all clients to help them determine the best mobile communication strategy for their organization and goals.
+My team offers consults to all clients to help them determine the best mobile comms strategy for their company and goals.

 Comments are closed.